Which Doors Should Machines Walk Through?

 Designed carelessly, AI takes the work and the skill with it.
 Designed deliberately, it does the work and deepens the expertise of the people who use it.
 The difference is entirely in the design, and the organisations that get it right gain both efficiency and resilience, rather than trading one for the other.

-Building this kind of system is the heart of what we do.
-If you want to design AI that strengthens your team’s expertise rather than draining it, our AI strategy consulting is the right place to start.
+Building this kind of system is the heart of what we think and write about.
+If you want to design AI that strengthens your team’s expertise rather than draining it, a fixed-fee advisory session is a good place to start.

 Ready to design AI that protects your expertise?
 Let’s talk.